AnvayB/FiduciaryChat/README.md

 ## Chat Room
 ![chat1](/images/chat1.png)
 1. They can also access the Chat Room which can be used to ask questions and interact with any live users of the website.
-2. Users can login with their Username, or Facebook or Twitter profiles, or just talk as a Guest.
+2. Users can log in with their Username, or Facebook or Twitter profiles, or just talk as a Guest.
 3. Responses would be provided by fellow users, financial advisors, or the website admin.
 <div style="display: flex;">
    <img src="./images/chat2.png" style="width: 49%;" alt="Chat2">